armis-security/DataHack2019/README.md

 * **Leaderboard Evaluation**
 Your model results will be matched against a prelabeled dataset - this grading will occur as soon as you'll submit your results for evaluation.
 * **Explainability**
 Why is this observation an anomaly?
-Does your model produce a confidence level for each result?
 Can we calculate the level of importance of this anomaly?
 * **Innovation**
 Use of an non-trivial algorithm.
 Creation of ingenious useful features.
 Any other creative ideas could also be credited with extra scores.